enzo-project/enzo-dev/doc/manual/source/user_guide/bootcamp.rst

 Quickstart Guide to Enzo
 ========================

-This is an unofficial quickstart guide to using Enzo, starting from checking out the Enzo and YT sources, through to building them, then to running an example problem and looking at its output.
+This is the quickstart guide to using Enzo, starting from checking out the Enzo and YT sources, through to building them, then to running an example problem and looking at its output.